Mercy-nenoh/alx-low_level_programming/0x08-recursion/README.md

-Function that prints a string, followed by a new line.
+function that returns the length of a string.